 As you use the debugger's controls to step through a transaction you will likely see the active tab update.
 Note that the open tab will also update when the code steps into it.

 As the core of the Truffle Teams Debugger is the source viewport.
 This is a read-only display of the code that the transaction will be stepping through as part of its execution.
-An example is shown in the screenshot below.

 The main thing to note is the active line which is highlighted in yellow.
 As your step through your transaction this will update accordingly.

 The variable inspector shows the variable values for the current transaction execution context, including contract state, local function, and global variables.
 The inspector uses a tree-like explorer enabling you to drill down by clicking on a given branch, represented by the green right-facing caret icon .